shubhendu-ranadive/tello-gesture-control/README.md

 ## Setup
-I would recommend to use a virtual python environment for this projet.
+I would recommend to use a virtual python environment for this project.

 ### 1. Installing pip packages
 First, we need to install python dependencies.
 Make sure you that you are using `python3.6` or above.